 Author: Herta Müller; Translated by Michael Hulse and Philip Boehm

-From the winner of the IMPAC Award and the Nobel Prize, a fierce novel about a young Romanian woman's discovery of betrayal in the most intimate reaches of her life
+From the winner of the IMPAC Award and the 2009 Nobel Prize in Literature, a fierce and devastating novel about a young woman's discovery of betrayal in the most intimate reaches of her life

 "I've been summoned.
 Thursday, ten sharp."
-Thus begins one day in the life of a young clothing-factory worker during Ceaucescu's totalitarian regime.
+Thus begins a day in the life of a young factory worker during Ceausescu's totalitarian regime.
 She has been questioned before; this time, she believes, will be worse.
 Her crime?
 Sewing notes into the linings of men's suits bound for Italy.
 "Marry me," the notes say, with her name and address.
-Anything to get out of the country.
+Anything to get out of Romania.

-As she rides the tram to her interrogation, her thoughts stray to her friend Lilli, shot trying to flee to Hungary, to her grandparents, deported after her first husband informed on them, to Major Albu, her interrogator, who begins each session with a wet kiss on her fingers, and to Paul, her lover, her one source of trust, despite his constant drunkenness.
-In her distraction, she misses her stop to find herself on an unfamiliar street.
-And what she discovers there makes her fear of the appointment pale by comparison.
+As each tram stop brings the young woman closer to the appointment, her thoughts stray to her father and his infidelities; to her friend Lilli, shot trying to flee to Hungary; to her grandparents, deported after her own husband informed on them; and to Paul, her lover, her one source of trust despite his drunkenness.
+In her distraction, she misses her stop and finds herself on an unfamiliar street.
+And what she discovers there makes her fear of the interrogation pale by comparison.